Canadian Marketing Code of Ethics & Standards

 Members of the Canadian Marketing Association recognize their obligation – to the consumers and businesses they serve – maintain the highest standards of honesty, truth, accuracy, fairness and professionalism.

-This Canadian Marketing Code of Ethics & Standards applies to CMA member organizations regardless of business sector or marketing discipline/category.
-It codifies the principles and best practices that our members consider essential to the conduct of professional marketing and marketing communications activities in Canada.
-This Code does not purport to replace legal advice or provide legal guidance.
-Marketers must comply with all relevant federal, provincial and municipal laws.
+This Code applies to all CMA member organizations and their employees regardless of industry, business sector or marketing discipline.
+It summarizes the important principles and best practices that our members consider essential to the conduct of professional marketing and marketing communications activities in Canada.
+This Code does not replace legal advice or serve as legal guidance.
+Marketers must comply with all applicable laws.

 This Code applies in its entirety to marketing activities conducted by charitable or not-for-profit organizations.
 The terms “consumers” or “businesses” referenced throughout this Code should be regarded as interchangeable with the more common not-for-profit sector descriptors for donors or supporters.

-Organizations selling abroad are governed by this Code unless doing so contravenes the laws of foreign jurisdictions.
+This Code applies to international marketing activities, unless doing so contravenes the laws of foreign jurisdictions.

 The Canadian Marketing Code of Ethics & Standards is intended to stand alongside the codes and standards of other Canadian marketing, advertising and sector-specific organizations.
 Marketers should inform themselves about relevant marketing practices that relate to pharmaceuticals, alcoholic beverages, cannabis, gambling, personal products, cosmetics, food, nutrition, labeling, tobacco, financial services, gender portrayal, broadcast advertising and advertising to children.
 Marketers are also encouraged to review those guidelines referenced throughout the Canadian Marketing Code of Ethics & Standards and on our website.